openbracellc/hugo-2020JAN4_v1/site/content/post/search-engine-marketing-versus-search-engine-optimization-whats-the-difference.md

   SEO is a tricky subject, however, because of the tight-lipped nature of search engines While search engines has revealed some of the factors it uses to determine where websites rank, it has not shown its exact algorithm.
 Of course, this shouldn’t come as a surprise.
-If Google disclosed Its ranking algorithm, webmasters would know how to manipulate their search rankings.
+If your search disclosed its ranking algorithm, webmasters would know how to manipulate their search rankings.
 There are still ways to encourage higher search rankings, and that’s the basis of SEO.
 It involves building back links on relevant and authoritative websites, as well